Lilla-Kavecsanszki/downwarddog/README.md

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)

-### Future ambitions
+### Future ambitions - Planned for the Next Sprint:

+- Implement a share button feature to allow users to easily share articles with others.
+- Set up automated confirmation messages or emails for users after successfully creating a booking, and also send reminders before the scheduled class.
+- Enable users to add booking information to their calendar, facilitating better planning and organization.
 - Integrate the onclick message that pops up when the user attempts to delete a booking
-- Create a share button to be able to share the articles
-- After sumbition of a comment, the page to refresh in a way so that the user could leave another comment
-- After successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
-- Users to be able to add the booking information to their calendar
-- #21 create a share button to be able to share the articles
-- #22 after successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
-- #23 users to be able to add the booking information to their calendar
+- Enhance the comment submission process by refreshing the page after submission, allowing users to leave additional comments seamlessly.

-# User Story - Features Crossreference table
+# User Story - Features Cross-Reference table

 How the Features align with and fulfill the User Stories by providing the necessary functionality and interactions that meet the users' needs and requirements.